tejashah88/node-alexa-smapi/README.md

 // Retrieves the current statuc of the skill Promise<Object> alexaSMAPI.skills.status(String skillId)

 // List the skills for a specified vendorId, which is a mandatory parameter.
-The optional maxResults and nextToken values provide paging for the results.
+// The optional maxResults and nextToken values provide paging for the results.
-Promise<Object> alexaSMAPI.skills.list(String vendorId, Integer maxResults, String nextToken)
+Promise<Object> alexaSMAPI.skills.list(String vendorId, optional Integer maxResults, optional String nextToken)

 // Deletes a skill by its skill ID.
 Promise<Void> alexaSMAPI.skills.delete(String skillId)